SoftwareAG/cumulocity-remote-access-local-proxy/README.md

   --help  Show this message and exit.

 Commands:
-  connect  Connect to a device via different protocols (i.e. login    Login and save credentials to an environment file plugin   Run a custom plugin (installed under ~/.c8ylp/plugins/) server   Start local proxy in server mode
+  connect  Connect to a device via different protocols login    Login and save credentials to an environment file plugin   Run a custom plugin (installed under ~/.c8ylp/plugins/) server   Start local proxy in server mode